bebrown21/ruby_launchschool/README.txt

 Course No.	   Name	                 	             Hours	      Status 201	HTML and CSS	                	             50 - 80	      Completed
-209	Assessment: HTML and CSS		             10	              Completed 220	JavaScript and Front End Programming	             80 - 120	      Not started
+209	Assessment: HTML and CSS		             10	              Completed 220	JavaScript and Front End Programming	             80 - 120	      Completed
-249	Assessment: Javascript and Front End Programming     15               Not started 260	Building Applications with Client-Side MVC	     80 - 120	      Not started 299	Assessment: Front End Development Final		     25	              Not started
+249	Assessment: Javascript and Front End Programming     15               In progress 260	Building Applications with Client-Side MVC	     80 - 120	      Not started 299	Assessment: Front End Development Final		     25	              Not started